AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 Below the chumbox sits the steaming pile of partisan bickering labeled Comments.
 For a dim view of humanity, read the ones under <a href="https://www.washingtonpost.com/news/education/wp/2017/01/06/i-hope-ive-made-you-proud-first-lady-michelle-obama-chokes-up-during-speech-to-educators/">this First Lady's speech</a>.

-Why would readers believe a publication prints true, nonpartison stories when false, inflammatory information (in the comments) and links to fraudulent and hyperpartisan sites (in the chumbox) follow each article?
+Why would readers believe a publication prints true, nonpartisan stories when false, inflammatory information (in the comments) and links to fraudulent and hyperpartisan sites (in the chumbox) follow each article?

 <h2>Real news looks like fake news</h2>